dsuarez01/tinyml_project/README.md

 A push-the-button script is included below for ease of use.
 Note that the SLURM environment uses a slightly different workflow (as shown in the demo).

+(Lab 4 of 6.5940 proved to be especially helpful and useful here.)

 ## Push-the-button script:

 To use mixed-precision W4A4 quantization on the model, run the following command: